KMJX

+History

 Originally known as Magic 105, playing the classic rock format, with Tommy Smith's Rock and Roll breakfast in the morning.
 For most of its run it was always among top five stations in the Little Rock market.
 However, ratings began to slip in the late 2000s.
 On February 22, 2008, KMJX began stunting with all-Beatles in preparation of a frequency-swap with 106.7FM KHKN "The Wolf", and a classic country format, and KHKN and became TOM FM playing "variety hits" or "adult hits," similar to Jack FM stations in other parts of the country.
 KKPT "94.1 The Point" was the only remaining Classic Rock station in Little Rock until KLRG signed on as a classic rock station in 2019.

 KMJX broadcasts in HD.
 KMJX is licensed by the FCC to broadcast a HD digital signal.

 The Classic Rock Channel formerly broadcast on its HD-2 subcarrier and streams via the iHeart radio app.